Location & Times

 In-studio lessons are at Lane Cove Studio, Sydney, Australia.
 The studio has COVID-safe measures in place and is registered as COVID safe by NSW Government.
-Online lessons are also an option.
 Tuition is available for clarinet, saxophone, and music theory.
-Lessons are weekly, scheduled to closely follow the NSW public school terms.
-The lesson length can be 30 minutes (beginner), 45 minutes (intermediate), or 60 minutes (advanced).
-Casual and group lessons are by inquiry.
+Lessons are weekly, scheduled to closely follow the NSW public school terms and are either 30 minutes, 45 minutes, or 60 minutes depending on the tuition option.

 The Lane Cove studio is located in the heart of the Lane Cove CBD, in the Lane Cove Central Business Centre, 46 Burns Bay Road (access from Sera St).
 The studio is surrounded by plenty of parking and there is an abundance of shops, cafes, and bus stops nearby.